 Spinach Stuffed Chicken Breast is ready in 30 minutes and is a family favorite!
 It is a quick weeknight meal or effortless fancy main dish!

-Another simple yet impressive ‘stuffed’ recipe we love is this chicken stuffed with brie, spinach and cranberries.
+Another simple yet impressive ‘stuffed’ recipe we love is this cranberry and brie stuffed chicken.

 Table of contents